vega/vega-lite/site/docs/spec.md

 In addition to the [common properties](#common), any kind of top-level specifications (including a standalone single view specification as well as layered and multi-view specifications) can contain the following properties:

-{% include table.html props="$schema,background,padding,autosize,config" source="TopLevelUnitSpec" %}
+{% include table.html props="$schema,background,padding,autosize,config,usermeta" source="TopLevelUnitSpec" %}

 {:#single}